marklawlor/neapolitan-extract/README.md

 # Neapolitan Extract

 It's [vanilla-extract](https://vanilla-extract.style/) but with more flavors!
 Neapolitan Extract extends Vanilla Extract to also compile styling for React Native platforms.
 Use CSS on web, and StyleSheet on native!
+This library uses `react-native-css-interop` for the native styling runtime.

 This library is a work in progress.